Camellia86/Full-Agent-RL-OPSD-with-Just-2-A800s/README_EN.md

 ### 4. Low experience barrier

-FARO2 uses OpenRLHF, Ray, DeepSpeed, and vLLM, but users do not need to master all four systems before starting.
+FARO2 uses OpenRLHF, Ray, DeepSpeed, and vLLM, but you do not need to master all four systems before starting.
 The most important controls are exposed as environment variables, while launchers validate data paths, GPU count, model artifacts, checkpoint state, and completion status.

 ### 5. Stable even at 0.6B